arnavs1ngh/notes/docs/Year2/linalg.md

 $$\frac{\| \delta A \mathbf{x}\|}{\|A \mathbf{x}\|} \leq \kappa(A)\epsilon$$

 if we have relative perturbation error $\|\delta A \| = \|A\|\epsilon$\
-We know for floating point arithmetic the error is bounded by
+We know for floating point arietic the error is bounded by

 $$\kappa(A)\frac{n\epsilon_m}{2-n\epsilon_m}$$